lvavetic-typeqast/contacts/readme.md

 # ** Contact App **

-Contact App is aplication based on PHP Laravel framework for backend and RESTful API and HTML, SASS and JS for frontend.
+Contact App is aplication based on PHP Laravel framework for backend and RESTful API and HTML, SASS and Vue.js for frontend.
 Aplication provides a list of contacts and possibility for creating a list of favorites contacts.

 ## ** Configuration **